mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ```

-Define out LLM function (in this case it can be any function that follows certain input /output formats that mlflow evalaute supports).
+Define out LLM function (in this case it can be any function that follows certain input /output formats that MLflow evalaute supports).

 ```python
 # Using custom function